 Dr. Martínez-Fernández serves as media resource in his fields of expertise.

 Dr. Martínez-Fernández is a prolific writer on various topics of Cuban, Puerto Rican, and Caribbean history and society.
-He has authored seven books and over seventy academic articles and essays.
+He has authored eight books and over seventy academic articles and essays.

-His books include: Fighting Slavery in the Caribbean, Revolutionary Cuba: A History, widely acclaimed as the most comprehensive and systematic study on the subject ever written and Key to the New World: A History of Early Colonial Cuba, winner of the 2018 Florida Book Awards' Bronze Medal for General Nonfiction and 2019 International Latino Book Awards Gold Medal (History Category).
+His books include: When the World Turned Upside Down: Politics, Culture, and the Unimaginable Events of 2019-2022, Fighting Slavery in the Caribbean, Revolutionary Cuba: A History, widely acclaimed as the most comprehensive and systematic study on the subject ever written and Key to the New World: A History of Early Colonial Cuba, winner of the 2018 Florida Book Awards' Bronze Medal for General Nonfiction and 2019 International Latino Book Awards Gold Medal (History Category).

-He served as Senior Editor of the multiple award-winning Encyclopedia of Cuba.
+He served as Chief Editor of the multiple award-winning Encyclopedia of Cuba.

 Dr. Luis Martínez-Fernández has written opinion columns for over three decades for a wide range of periodical publications, including The Christian Science Monitor, Miami Herald, and Orlando Sentinel.
 In 2019, he began to publish regular opinion columns for The Globe Post.

-His column on the killing of George Floyd and its aftermath won second place in the National Society of Newspaper Columnists Contest (online category).
+His column on the killing of George Floyd and its aftermath won second place in the National Society of Newspaper Columnists Contest (online category, 2021).

-Dr. Luis Martínez-Fernández is a historian, university professor, author, consultant, and public speaker, whose fields of expertise include Latin America, the Caribbean, education, and Latino/Hispanic politics, culture, and society.
+Dr. Luis Martínez-Fernández is a historian, university professor, author, consultant, and professional speaker, whose fields of expertise include international affairs, Latin America, the Caribbean, education, and Latino/Hispanic politics, culture, and society.

-Dr. Martínez-Fernández is professor of history at the University of Central Florida; previously, he taught at Rutgers University.
+Dr. Martínez-Fernández is Pegasus Professor of history at the University of Central Florida; previously, he taught at Colgate and Rutgers Universities.

 He has vast experience as consultant in the areas of education, diversity, transcultural communications, outreach, media, and publishing.